arunnandam/Obesity-Risk-Prediction/README.md

-## End to End Machine Learning Project
+## End to End Machine Learning Project for Obesity Risk Prediction
-Task 1:

-GitHub and Code Set Up
+Step 1: GitHub and Code Set Up

 1. Setup the GitHub Repository
     a. new Environment
     b. setup.py